qinbatista/PythonServer/Application/GameAliya/documentation/Manager/WeaponManager.md

 ### get\_all\_weapon

-Levels up the weapon star of the specified weapon.
-Costs segments.
+Returns the entire row of the weapon bag.

 Status codes and meaning: